-National Coordination Committees (NCCs) National Coordination Committees (NCCs) in each country will lead multistakeholder processes to coordinate and promote country-level implementation of the national and regional plans of action.
+National Coordination Committees (NCCs) in each country will lead multi-stakeholder processes to coordinate and promote country-level implementation of the National and Regional Plans of Action.
 These NCCs will take various forms, depending on country-specific conditions.
-In general, NCCs will be composed of multiple stakeholders from the public, NGO and private sectors and will be facilitated by a designated CTI Coordinator, typically based in a lead government ministry.
+In general, NCCs will be composed of multiple stakeholders from the public, NGO and private sectors, and will be facilitated by a designated CTI Coordinator, typically based in a lead government ministry.
 In some cases, these Committees already exist in some form and the CTI will simply be a new responsibility and resource for implementation.
 In broad terms, the NCCs will serve the following types of functions:

-- Jointly develop, update and support implementation of national CTI Plans of Action. - Identify national priorities, and coordinate action and funding around priorities. - Support / coordinate joint activities of NCC members, and serve as coordination points for external partners and stakeholders; - Provide input to and participate in regional CTI processes and decisions; - Organize national CTI Stakeholder Forums.
+- Jointly develop, update and support implementation of National CTI Plans of Action; - Identify national priorities, and coordinate action and funding around priorities;

+- Support / coordinate joint activities of NCC members, and serve as coordination points for external partners and stakeholders; - Provide input to and participate in regional CTI processes and decisions; and - Organize national CTI Stakeholder Forums.

 IV.
-SHORST-TERM NEXT STEPS
+SHORT-TERM NEXT STEPS

-- 1. Indonesia will chair a Coordination Working Group (CWG) supported by the partners that will set a schedule for and facilitate development of draft guidance and working papers on coordination among implementation partners.
+- Indonesia will chair a Coordination Mechanisms Working Group (CWG), supported by the partners, that will set a schedule for and facilitate development of draft guidance and working papers on coordination.
 This working group will consist mostly of the CT6 countries and partners. - 2.
-Complete an assessment of existing national and regional coordination mechanisms by April, 2009 and make an initial ranking these mechanisms for in terms of the opportunity for immediate, medium-term and longer-term utilization. - 3.
-Immediately start to expand the CTI website that will link CTI related activities, plans and partner activities and provide a source of information on CTI implementation. - 4.
-Establish and link a CTI Information Management Systems to the CTI website. - 5.
-Draft the terms of reference and operating plan for the CTI Council of Ministers, and facilitate the formation and operation of the Council. - 6.
-Coordination and facilitate formation of the formal CTI Regional Secretariat and CTI Coordination Committee. - 7.
-As per the agreed upon operational guidance, facilitate sub-regional, multi-lateral and bi-lateral process with partners. - 8.
-Form and set up operational procedures for the CTI Regional Secretariat. - 9.
+Immediately start to expand the CTI website that will link CTI related activities, plans and partner activities and provide a source of information on CTI implementation. - 3.
+Establish and link a CTI Information Management System to the CTI website. - 4.
+Draft the terms of reference and operating plan for the CTI Council of Ministers, and facilitate the formation and operation of the Council. - 5.
+Coordination and facilitate formation of the formal CTI Regional Secretariat and CTI Coordination Committee. - 6.
+As per the agreed upon operational guidance, facilitate sub-regional, multi-lateral and bi-lateral process with partners. - 7.
+Form and set up operational procedures for the CTI Regional Secretariat. - 8.
 Form and set up the CTI Partnership and Forum.